nahom-habtamu/TaskTrackerCLI/README.md

 - "In Progress Task 2" (IN_PROGRESS status)
 - "Completed Task 3" (COMPLETED status)

-Each test method includes a `CleanUp()` call to reset the test data to this initial state.
+Each test method that perform mutation includes a `CleanUp()` call to reset the test data to this initial state.

 ## Dependencies